 If you don’t have time for the tram you can take a taxi to The Peak Galleria it only takes 15 minutes and cost us $65HK vs the $88HK per person for the tram ticket.

 If there’s just one activity that you’d be doing yourself a favor by not skipping, it’s the chance to sample authentic Cantonese dim sum in Hong Kong.
 The steamed, bite-sized parcels are a globally loved export and are synonymous with Chinese foodie culture.
 But to try them when actually in Hong Kong is a once-in-a-lifetime experience.

-Though it can be exhilarating albeit confusing ordeal to strike out on your own in search of your gastronomic Holy Grail, it’s a smart move for first-timers to join a guided dim sum tour, usually operated by a knowledgeable local.
+Though it can be an exhilarating albeit confusing ordeal to strike out on your own in search of your gastronomic Holy Grail, it’s a smart move for first-timers to join a guided dim sum tour, usually operated by a knowledgeable local.
 With just about everything on offer, from wandering around the obscure and delicious restaurants in Kowloon to dining on a sightseeing bus ride, you’re sure to find something to your taste!

 Though you’ll have ample time in your Hong Kong itinerary to visit gorgeous temples, if there is one temple in Hong Kong that you should make it your priority to explore, it’s the Sik Sik Yuen Wong Tai Sin Temple.